HuyaneMatsu/hata/docs/topics/frequently_asked_questions.md

 user = User.precreate(24343344487441449444)
 ```

-It is possible to get entities dynamically from cache, with rich functionality methods, and at same cases with client
+It is possible to get entities dynamically from cache, with rich functionality methods, and at a few cases with client
 api methods as well.

 ```py